gdjohnson/TK19/concepts/strategic epistemology.md

 # Strategic Knowingness

 # Strategic legibility
+Pseudolegibility: opponent has committed themselves to world which puts them at disadvantage

 [[Erving Goffman]], [[_The Presentation of Self in Everyday Life_]]
 ![[_The Presentation of Self in Everyday Life_#^8158c9]]